quer/flow-chart-type-strong/README.md

  * clear all modules.
  * dynamic width on modules ( predefined for each module)
  * simple rule, it will add red border to mandatory input/output/input fields, when saving
+ * input and ouput can be noew then one type.

 # demo
 https://quers.net/flow/